-This could cause problems if your copy of the starter project
+This could cause problems if your copy of the Starter Project

 is not up to date with the latest SML changes,

-in which case you should either update your starter project
+in which case you should either update your Starter Project

 or use the Mod Manager’s

-development profile to install it fot you.
+development profile to install it for you.

 That should be it.
 Your mod project should now be set up and ready to go!
 In the next sections, we’ll run through a couple common modding examples to demonstrate how to get started making a mod.

 The Starter Project also includes and ExampleMod that you can look at, which includes the examples described in this documentation, as well as a few things that don’t have pages yet.
 It also has some examples of C++ mod functionality.
 Consider looking around in there after completing some of these tutorials.